FC Universitatea Cluj: History

 In the summer of 2012, Florian Walter left "U" Cluj and became the owner of Petrolul Ploiești.
 Together with his departure, most valuable players left also the club and signed with the team from Ploiești.
 Left without the main financier, Alb-Negrii attempted to form a squad of competitive players with little money.
 In February 2013 club debts grew worrying and "U" went into insolvency.

 Despite all the financial problems the team saved from relegation, finishing 12th at the end of 2012–13 season.

 In the spring of 2013 Florian Walter announced that he would return at "U" Cluj.
 At the end of the 2012–13 season a new problem shook the already disturbed environment of "U" Cluj.
 The license committee refused to license the club for the 2013–14 Liga I season and decided to relegate it to Liga II. Șepcile Roșii contested the decision at CAS and won, assuring their presence in the next season of Liga I. 2013–14 season it would once again be one without claims for "U" due to financial problems that the club had.
 Also Florian Walter no longer seemed interested in investing too much in the team.
 With all the problems Studenții managed again to save from relegation, finishing 11th.

-"Universitatea Cluj won and lost when no one expected.
-Even its victory in the Cupa României is the result of some calendar coincidences, when the students found the maximum form through the laws of chance.
-"U" tried several times to be more than it can.
-It tried to forget what it was.
-It tried, in the last resort, to stop being "U", sacrificing the lovely black horseshoe on its student chest, in the name of wanting to be what it could never be.
-Universitatea Cluj will always be just a champion of unsettled enthusiasms.
-Can there be a more beautiful title?"